Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 The purpose of the `MicroStatusID` is due to the asynchronous nature of poll-based requests.
 By the time the client receives a response, the computation may have already moved on past the end of the microsection.
 It may even be in a different microsection.
 The `MicroStatusID` number tells the client which one it is meant for.

 To date, y-cruncher has only ever used single-line microstatus updates.
 But the structure here is actually a tree.
-As of this writing, no (publicly enabled) y-cruncher functionality uses the full tree functionality.
+As of this writing, no (publicly enabled) y-cruncher feature uses the full tree functionality.
 Therefore the `Children` node will never have more than one element.

 The motivation of this tree structure is that it can do detailed status display of fork-join parallel algorithms.
 Each branch of the tree represents a different thread of computation which will be updating independently of the others.